lamhq/tech-notes/pages/devops/aws/6-monitoring/1-cloudwatch.md

 **Log stream**: A collection of log events from the same source creates a log stream.
 Think of one continuous set of logs from a single instance. *For example, logs for an EC2 instance are grouped together into a log stream that you can then filter or query for insights.*

-**Log groups**: This is a collection of log streams.
-For example, you would group all your Apache web server logs across hosts together.
+**Log groups**: This is a collection of log streams. *For example, you would group all your Apache web server logs across hosts together.*

 ### Features

 - **Filter Patterns**: You can look for specific terms in your logs.
 Think 400 errors in your web server logs.
-- **CloudWatch Logs Insights**: This allows vou to auerv all your logs using a SQL-like interactive solution.
+- **CloudWatch Logs Insights**: This allows vou to query all your logs using a SQL-like interactive solution.
 - **Alarms**: Once you've identified your trends or patterns, it's time to set up alerts for them.